 If you haven’t tried freekeh before, you must!
 That is, if you don’t have a gluten intolerance.
 For those that need to avoid gluten, brown rice would be the perfect substitute.

 I aim to eat a variety of different whole grains, because…diversity.
 Freekeh contains more fibre than brown rice and quinoa and is an excellent source of protein and iron.
 Cooked freekeh has a crunchy/chewy texture and a nutty taste, making it the perfect addition to salads.

 - 200 grams green beans (chopped)

 - 200 grams feta (crumbled)

 - 200 grams almonds (crushed)

 - 2-3 tbsp sherry vinegar

-- Mix together the sweet chilli sauce, soy sauce and ginger.
-Coat the chicken thighs with the sauce and refrigerate for 2 hours (if you have time).
+Coat the chicken thighs in sweet chilli sauce and refrigerate for 2 hours (if you have time).

 If you have trouble finding freekeh, we love lotus (buy here)

 Lotus ethically sources the finest organic and GMO-free foods from sustainable farms around the world and packs them in a hypoallergenic facility in Melbourne, using airtight resealable bags to preserve freshness.